Eyevinn/web-player/packages/player/README.md

 ```

 ### CDN
-Download the latest release of this package and include the javascript & css files in your HTML.
+Download the latest release of this package [from jsdelivr](https://registry.npmjs.org/@eyevinn/web-player/-/web-player-0.4.0.tgz) and include the javascript & css files in your HTML.

 The snippet below shows an example on how to implement the player
 ```html